calvous/Surface-Fakedev/README.md

 sudo ./install.sh ttyS4
 ```

 The python script will create a file in "/usr/bin" named ".counters.json".
-I now have redirected this to "/var/log"
-You can savely remove this file from /usr/bin.

 Of course, there is no guarantee for anything.
 Use on your own risk.